kwkushan/n-est-tuning-effects-kushan-sandunil/README.md

 # n-est-tuning-effects-kushan-sandunil
 This code was design as a part of a research where effects of "n_estimators" of random forest regression was investigated when predicting porosity.
+Four codes were developed.
+Jupyter notebook files of the three codes have been uploaded.
+In "Code -1", only the "n_estimators" was tuned, in "Code - 2", "n_estimators" was tuned along with max_features, in "Code - 3" n_estimaors were tuned along with min_samples_leaf and in "Code - 4" all three hyperparameter were tuned to investigate the effects.
+Code consists of four main stages, reading data, data distribution check, model development and model evaluation.
+Under model development, hyperparameter tuning was carried out.